eleev/swift-design-patterns/README.md

 - [**Command:**](/Common%20Design%20Patterns/Behavioral/Command/Command.md) command objects encapsulate an action and its parameters [[code]](/Common%20Design%20Patterns/Behavioral/Command/Command.playground/Contents.swift)
 - **Interpreter:** implement a specialized computer language to rapidly solve a specific set of problems
 - [**Iterator:**](/Common%20Design%20Patterns/Behavioral/Iterator/Iterator.md) iterators are used to access the elements of an aggregate object sequentially without exposing its underlying representation [[code]](/Common%20Design%20Patterns/Behavioral/Iterator/Iterator.playground/Contents.swift)
-- **Mediator:** provides a unified interface to a set of interfaces in a subsystem
+- **Mediator:** defines an object that encapsulates how a set of objects interact
 - [**Memento:**](/Common%20Design%20Patterns/Behavioral/Memento/Memento.md) provides the ability to restore an object to its previous state (rollback) [[code]](/Common%20Design%20Patterns/Behavioral/Memento/Memento.playground/Contents.swift)
 - [**Observer:**](/Common%20Design%20Patterns/Behavioral/Observer/Observer.md) objects register to observe an event that may be raised by another object.
 The pattern has similarities with `Publish/Subscribe` and `Multicast Delegate`patterns [[code]](/Common%20Design%20Patterns/Behavioral/Observer/Observer.playground/Contents.swift)
 - [**State:**](/Common%20Design%20Patterns/Behavioral/State/State.md) allows an object to alter its behavior when its internal state changes [[code](/Common%20Design%20Patterns/Behavioral/State/State.playground/Contents.swift)]